rimuyamaura/social-app/README.md

 ## Features

-- Create/Delete posts with images
+- Create/Edit/Delete posts with images
 - Like/Unlike and comment to posts
-- Follow/Unfollow users to see their posts in feed
+- Follow/Unfollow users to see their posts in your feed, and view other user's followers via their profile page
-- Realtime chat application that can send images with seen/unseen status, notification alerts
+- Realtime chat that can send images with seen/unseen status, notification alerts
-- Login/Register authentication using JWT tokens
+- Login/Register authentication using JWT tokens, and ability to demo the application as a guest user

 ## Technologies